BlueBrain/NeuroMorphoVis/docs/user/modules/gui/input-output.md

 + The standard [.SWC](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html) file format.

 + [H5](https://developer.humanbrainproject.eu/docs/projects/morphology-documentation/0.0.2/index.html) file format.
-This format is specific to the Blue Brain Project / Human Brain Projects, but the python bindings of HDF5 library must be installed to the system to load it.
+This format is specific to the [Blue Brain Project (BPP)](https://bluebrain.epfl.ch/) and [Human Brain Project (HBP)](https://www.humanbrainproject.eu/en/), but the python bindings of HDF5 library must be installed to the system to load it.

 ### Note